raspberrypilearning/sweet-shop-reaction-game/en/step_7.md

 reset timer
 ```

 + Now use the same block you used to prevent the cheating in the previous step - `wait until`{:class="blockcontrol"}.
-This time, write some code to wait until the timer is greater than 10, and then stop all scripts.
+This time, add some blocks after you reset the timer to wait until the timer is greater than 10, and then stop all scripts.

 --- hints ---
 --- hint ---